docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

 ### Troubleshooting { #dkim-debug }

-[MxToolbox has a DKIM Verifier][mxtoolbox-dkim-verifier] that you can use to check your DKIM DNS record(s).
+[MxToolbox has a DKIM Verifier][mxtoolbox-dkim-verifier] that you can use to check your DKIM DNS record(s). [uChecker has a DKIM checker][uchecker-dkim] that you can use to check your DKIM DNS record.

 When using Rspamd, we recommend you turn on `check_pubkey = true;` in `dkim_signing.conf`.
 Rspamd will then check whether your private key matches your public key, and you can check possible mismatches by looking at `/var/log/mail/rspamd.log`.